Mizohata-Takeuchi inequalities for orthonormal systems: The sphere

 \section{The sphere}

 As we have indicated in the introduction, we have two approaches to establishing our orthonormal extension estimates.
-The first is via the Schatten duality that is prevalent in such settings (used for Theorem \ref{mainsphereintro}), and the second is via phase-space methods involving a spherical form of the Wigner distribution (used for Theorem \ref{main2intro} and its forthcoming extension to higher dimensions).
+The first is via a Schatten space perspective that is prevalent in such settings (used for Theorem \ref{mainsphereintro}), and the second is via phase-space methods involving a spherical form of the Wigner distribution (used for Theorem \ref{main2intro} and its forthcoming extension to higher dimensions).